Cusco Manu National Park Amazon Tour

-We will be serving you a typical Amazonian breakfast, then we will be spending the rest of the morning at Lake Cocha Salvador.
+You will be waking up to the sounds of chipping birds amidst the Amazon Rainforest.
+After relishing an Amazonian breakfast, we will be spending the rest of the morning at Lake Cocha Salvador.
 We will be canoeing on the lake and from the floating platform, you will be able to spot wildlife of the Oxbow lake.

 Here, we will also see Agami Heron or Sungrebe, brown capuchin monkeys, and more.
 There are specially constructed stones that jot out into the lake.

 From here you will get to see families of giant otters that inhabit here.
 These are the world’s largest freshwater carnivores remaining in Manu.
 Each of these animals consumes between 4-5 kilos of fish a day.
 You will often spot them eating fish on the lakeside.

 We will be spending the rest of the day hiking on the trails and looking for the thirteen iconic species of monkeys.
 The region is also home to many medicinal plants.
 Our guide will be explaining its uses in detail.

 On this trail, we will also spot groups of Peccaries.
 They are a species of new world pigs.
 We will then see the sunset and return to Casa Matsiguenka lodge for dinner.

 Day 5 – Casa Matsiguenka – Palotoa Ecological Reserve

 After breakfast, we will be checking out from Casa Matsiguenka Lodge and sail for four hours down the Boca Manu river.

 Often you will be able to spot many distinct animals on the shores.
 We will then continue on the Madre de Dios river for five hours till we reach our own Palotoa Amazon Lodge.